Dog Calorie Needs: Calorie Intakes for Dog Weight Loss

 Read more about the importance of calorie restriction for dog weight management by skipping to this article: Fat Dogs: Is Exercise the Cure?

-Are you looking for an individualized calorie and portion plan for your dog?
-Jump-start your dog’s weight loss with WAGSTA veterinary-backed dog weight plans.
+Are you looking for a customised calorie and portion plan for your dog?
+Jump-start your dog’s weight loss with WAGSTA Wellness Veterinary-backed weight plans.